Netflix’s subscriber growth stalled—and it’s bad news for Disney, HBO, and everyone else

 Much like the climatic scene in the trailer for Murder Mystery—”the most watched Adam Sandler Netflix original film to date,” as Netflix’s Q2 shareholder letter boasts—the global streaming service’s growth has crashed.

-Netflix had promised investors that it would add five million net new paid subscribers but instead it added only 2.7 million.
+Netflix had promised investors that it would add 5 million net new paid subscribers but instead it added only 2.7 million.
 But worse than that, although the shareholder letter asserts that U.S. paid subscriber growth was “essentially flat,” the company actually lost 126,000 subscribers last quarter.
 That’s the first time in Netflix’s history that it’s lost subscribers in its largest market.

 The company cites that it lost more subscribers in regions where it raised prices (like, the United States), but it pinned the blame on its content that debuted between April and the end of June, saying it drove less growth in new subscribers than anticipated.

-As is always the case with Netflix, almost any bad news prompts its skeptics to predict that its, um, House of Cards is about to collapse while its most ardent defenders can find plenty of justifications to sweep it away as a mere stumble along the service’s path to total world domination.
+As is always the case with Netflix, almost any bad news prompts its skeptics to predict that its, um, House of Cards is about to collapse, while its most ardent defenders can find plenty of justifications to sweep it away as a mere stumble along the service’s path to total world domination.

 I’ll admit that I have vacillated between these two poles, but today’s miss is actually extremely good news for Netflix.
 Here’s why.